bgruening/docker-galaxy-stable/README.md

 docker exec <container name> supervisorctl restart galaxy:
 ```

-In addition you start/stop every supervisord process using a webinterface on port `9002`.
+In addition you can start/stop every supervisord process using a web interface on port `9002`.
 Start your container with:

 ```sh
 docker run -p 9002:9002 bgruening/galaxy-stable